-The information above was last checked on 23/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your coach to Prague from Berlin as this information can change.
+The information above was last checked on 15/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your coach between Berlin and Prague as this information can change.

-The restriction level for your return coach to Berlin, Germany from Prague is: Partially open.
+The current restriction level for your return trip by coach from Prague to Berlin is: Partially open

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

 Some of the Berlin coach stations to Prague you can start your journey from include Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
-Similarly, some of the arrival coach stations in Prague include Praha, Hlavní Nádraží, Prague, ÚAN Florenc and Prague, Nádraží Veleslavín.
+Similarly, some of the arrival coach stations in Prague include Praha, Hlavní Nádraží, Prague and Prague, Stodůlky.

 When travelling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Praha, Hlavní Nádraží.

-Passengers board their coach most frequently from Berlin Hbf and travel around 1 mile (s) / 2 km from the city centre to this coach station.
+Passengers booking this journey most frequently board their coaches from Berlin Hbf and need to travel around 3.5 miles (5.6 km) from the city centre to get to this coach station.

-Passengers travelling this route most often arrive at Praha, Hlavní Nádraží and need to travel approximately 1 mile (s) / 1 km from the coach station to the city centre in Prague.
+Passengers arriving in Prague most often arrive at Praha, Hlavní Nádraží and need to travel around 1.8 miles (2.9 km) from this coach station to the city centre.